pinglamb/math/groups/conjugacy.md

 >
 > *Proof.*{: .prf}
 >
+> By the fact the [kernel is the intersection of stabilizers](group-actions.md#kernel-is-intersection-of-stabilizers).

 > *Lemma.*{: .lem}
 > $G$ acts by conjugation on a subgroup $K$ if $K \trianglelefteq G$.